PapaDimitr/StrainGauge/README.md

-# Strain Gauge Code for Custom Strain Gauge Board
+# Strain Gauge Code for Custom Board

 - This is the code for the Strain Gauge PCB version 25.0